-- 4.18.1 Upon arrival at the intended destination: - At treatment centre: Patients are to be transported to the waiting areas designated on the patient's appointment letter or the booking system. - Where there are no designated waiting areas, patients are to be conveyed to the relevant clinic or ward. - The patient must be booked in to the clinic/department and not left unattended without a healthcare professional being aware of their presence - At home: The Provider's staff must ensure that the patient gains entry to their home following the return journey. - 4.18.2 The Provider must offer patients appropriate help entering and/or exiting vehicles and buildings as required.
-This is regardless of the patient's mobility or journey classification. - 4.18.3 Personnel of the Provider must ensure patients are not left unattended whilst negotiating steps or stairs when alighting the vehicle. - 4.18.4 Enhanced Priority Service Patients must not be delivered to, and left unattended by the Provider in, any waiting area, ward, or clinic prior to the opening time of their destination ward or clinic. - 4.18.5 The patient can then be handed over to the department/unit staff
+- 4.20.1 Upon arrival at the intended destination: - At treatment centre: Patients are to be transported to the designated clinic or ward area on the patient's booking. - The patient must be booked in and not left unattended without a healthcare professional being aware of their presence - At home: The Provider's staff must ensure that the patient gains entry to their home following the return journey. - 4.20.2 The Provider must offer patients appropriate help entering and/or exiting vehicles and buildings as required.
+This is regardless of the patient's mobility or journey classification.

+- 4.20.3 Personnel of the Provider must ensure patients are not left unattended whilst negotiating steps or stairs when alighting the vehicle. - 4.20.4 Patients must not be delivered to, and left unattended by the Provider in any area prior to the opening time of their destination ward or clinic. - 4.20.5 The patient can then be handed over to the department/unit staff

-4.19 Dignity and Respect
+4.21 Dignity and Respect

-- 4.19.1 The Provider will ensure that: - Their staff are courteous and mild mannered when dealing with patients at all times and avoid any racist, sexist, bad taste and patronising comments. - Their staff presents a positive attitude in interactions with patients in regard to the Provider's operation, the healthcare provider and the NHS as a whole. - That patients' attire is secure, or protected by suitable extra coverage and not liable to expose any part of the patient to other patients or the public in a way that may cause embarrassment or distress for the patient and others.
-This will not only involve protecting the patient's bodily parts, but also any wounds, drains, catheters, etc. which the patient may have. - Patients who, by nature of their condition, cannot be cared for as above must be transported alone without other patients on board the vehicle.

-- Any discharge of bodily fluid from any patient or Assistance Dog within the vehicle can be contained, made safe, cleaned, decontaminated using agreed protocols and deodorised during the course of the journey, and the vehicle thoroughly cleaned after such incident. - Car radios/music players must be turned off during patient pick-up, conveyance, and drop-off, and should only be turned on at the request of the patient, they must not be so loud as to be uncomfortable for patients, and should be turned off if requested.
+4.21.1 The Provider will ensure that:

+- Their staff are courteous and mild mannered when dealing with patients at all times and avoid any racist, sexist, bad taste and patronising comments. - Their staff present a positive attitude in interactions with patients in regard to the Provider's operation, the healthcare provider and the NHS as a whole. - That patients' attire is secure, or protected by suitable extra coverage and not liable to expose any part of the patient to other patients or the public in a way that may cause embarrassment or distress for the patient and others.
+This will not only involve protecting the patient's bodily parts, but also any wounds, drains, catheters, etc. which the patient may have. - Patients who, by nature of their condition, cannot be cared for as above must be transported alone without other patients on board the vehicle. - Any discharge of bodily fluid from any patient or Assistance Dog within the vehicle can be contained, made safe, cleaned, decontaminated using agreed protocols and deodorised during the course of the journey, and the vehicle thoroughly cleaned after such incident. - Car radios/music players must be turned off during patient pick-up, conveyance, and drop-off, and should only be turned on at the request of the patient, they must not be so loud as to be uncomfortable for patients, and should be turned off if requested.
 A notice to this effect must be placed within each vehicle.